OranWeb/TCEssentials/content/en/docs/prologue/basic-elements.md

 Every action in torn results in gain of experience most of them give very little amount but Attacking and leaving players in the streets give the most, the experience gained is also based on level of the opponent so If you attack and leave a level 100 you'd gain much more compared to leaving a random level 1 noob.

 It is Recommended that you hit level 15 as soon as possible to unlock Travelling which enables you to earn a lot of money.
-The next page is a level 15 guide.
+The next page is a [level 15 guide](../../misc-guides/money-making).

 ### Points

-Points can be used to purchase energy/nerve refills (usable once per day) and also to unlock Bazaar, Stock Market etc permanently.
-You can also buy up points
+Points can be used to purchase energy/nerve refills (usable once per day) and also to unlock Bazaar, Stock Market and much more permanently.
+Points are purchasable from the [points market](https://torn.com/pmarket.php)

 ### Merits